cloudinary-training/cld-bd-product-gallery/README.md

 ![Cloud name in dashboard](./images/cloud-name.png)

 Here is the code that you will change so that you are serving the media that you uploaded.
-Change `cld-partner-training` to your cloudname.
+Change `cld-partner-training` to your Cloudinary **Cloud Name**.

 ```JavaScript
  document.addEventListener("DOMContentLoaded", event => {